Ki Tavo: Deuteronomy chapter 26

 The Mishnah recounted that Johanan the High Priest abolished the confession over the tithe.
-Rabbi Jose bar Hanina reported that Johanan the High Priest did so because people were not presenting the tithe as mandated by the Torah.
+Rabbi Jose bar Ḥanina reported that Johanan the High Priest did so because people were not presenting the tithe as mandated by the Torah.
 For God commanded that the Israelites should give it to the Levites, but (since the days of Ezra) they presented it to the priests instead.